MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 #### Migration and management
 We will migrate all existing webhooks to the new platform.
 The existing [MobilePay Webhook API](https://developer.mobilepay.dk/api/wehooks) will close but you can manage your webhooks after transition to one platform using the new [Vipps MobilePay Webhooks API](https://developer.vippsmobilepay.com/api/webhooks/).
 This will require that you use the new [Access token API](https://developer.vippsmobilepay.com/api/access-token/) in order to authenticate towards the API.

 The new [Vipps MobilePay Webhooks API](https://developer.vippsmobilepay.com/api/webhooks/) will support webhooks on partner level or merchant sales unit level.
 This means that partners can register one webhook for all their merchants or a webhook for each individual sales unit.
-Merchants has to register webhooks for each of their sales units individually.
+Merchants have to register webhooks for each of their sales units individually.
 A sales unit is equal to a payment point.

 ##### Webhook Events
 The new [Vipps MobilePay Webhooks API](https://developer.vippsmobilepay.com/api/webhooks/) will contain different [events](https://developer.vippsmobilepay.com/docs/APIs/webhooks-api/events/).
 When registering new webhooks you will be able to choose between the [existing MobilePay events](https://developer.mobilepay.dk/docs/app-payments/webhooks#available-webhook-events) and the [new Vipps MobilePay events](https://developer.vippsmobilepay.com/docs/APIs/webhooks-api/events/).

-Neither the existing or new webhook API's will support `paymentpoint.activated` and `transfer.succeeded` events.
+Neither the existing nor new webhook API's will support `paymentpoint.activated` and `transfer.succeeded` events.

 :::danger
 For the facade we will use different webhook servers than currently used.
 If you have whitelisted our IP ranges for webhooks please ensure to include our new servers.
 You can find our server guidelines [here](https://developer.vippsmobilepay.com/docs/developer-resources/servers/).